StasBratanich/BullPgiaGame/README.md

 ***

-This Project was made with .NET Framework in C# langugae
+This Project was made with .NET Framework in C# language

 ***